Use Chrome Enterprise Premium to integrate DLP with Chrome

 This example shows how to use rule settings to block file downloads based on file type and size.
 In this example, the download is blocked if the user tries to download image files larger than 10 KB.

-Before you begin: Sign in to your super administrator account or a delegated admin account with these privileges:
+Before you begin: Sign in to your super administrator account or an admin account with these privileges:

 • View Metadata and Attributes